There are many benefits of drinking water apart from the fact that water makes a complete dining set.

 We need water as we take on our daily activities because a certain amount of water has been lost to the environs and if this lost water is not replenished, the whole body system is dehydrated and this can lead to an imbalance in the electrolytes in the body.

-The electrolytes mentioned include; phosphate, sodium as well as potassium, etc which help in the transportation of electric signals amongst cells and at the normal functions as of these electrolytes, they are kept in good balance by the kidney.
+The electrolytes mentioned include; phosphate, sodium as well as potassium, etc which help in the transportation of electric signals amongst cells, and at the normal functions of these electrolytes, they are kept in good balance by the kidney.

 The inability of the kidney to maintain the balance in electrolytic levels leads to mix-ups in the electrical signal which results in seizures, including loss of consciousness and movement of the muscles involuntarily.